 where $n$ is the total number of days mosquitoes were collected.
 To understand why weighting each term by $\tau_i$ is appropriate, first consider the case where there is no mosquito depletion.
 In such a situation, if we assume that recapture is proportional to presence, the number of mosquitoes captured on day $i$ does not depend on $t_i$, since $\int_0^\infty P_t(r) dr = 1$ for all $t$.
 This implies that $\tau_i = 1/n$.
 Consequently, the total number of mosquitoes collected over $n$ days is

 where $N$ is the number of mosquitoes initially released and $K$ measures the total recapture ratio.
-However, in the presence of depletion, due to mosquitoes being caught or dying, the number captured on day $i$ is $K N_i$, where $N_i$ is close to but slightly less than $N$, which leads to $\tau_i = N_i / \left(\sum_{i=1}^n N_i\right)$.
+However, in the presence of depletion, due to mosquitoes being caught, flying out of the study zone, or dying, the number captured on day $i$ is $K N_i$, where $N_i$ is close to but slightly less than $N$, which leads to $\tau_i = N_i / \left(\sum_{i=1}^n N_i\right)$.
 The definition of $P_{tot}$ is such that

 while taking into account that, as the MRR experiment goes on, the number of mosquitoes remaining to be captured slowly decreases.

 A similar weighted average may be calculated for the probability of a mosquito being present in an annular zone between distances $r_{j-1}$ and $r_j$ from the point of release, resulting in the following expression.